11 Things You Probably Didn’t Know About Burger King’s Whopper

-By more than ten years, as a matter of fact!
-While McDonald’s and Burger King have both been around since the 1950s, Mickey D’s didn’t introduce the Big Mac until 1968.
+By more than ten years, as a matter of fact.
+While McDonald's and Burger King have both been around since the 1950s, Mickey D's didn't introduce the Big Mac until 1968.
 The Whopper, meanwhile, debuted in 1957, when co-founder Jim McLamore noticed that a rival burger joint was having success with an extra-large burger.
-He chose the name “Whopper” as one that would automatically conjure thoughts of something big.
+He chose the name "Whopper" to automatically conjure thoughts of something big.

 Its original price was 37 cents

-Ah, how times have changed.
-When the Whopper first debuted in the 1950s, it would only set you back 37 cents, according to Politico.
-Today, you’ll get one for an average of $4.19.
-In 2012, though, the price did drop back down to 55 cents.
-Well, sort of—it was a buy-one-get-one deal, in celebration of the burger’s 55th anniversary.
+Ah, how times have changed; when the Whopper first debuted in the 1950s, it would only set you back 37 cents, according to Politico.
+Today, you'll get one for an average of $4.19.
+In celebration of the burger's 55th anniversary in 2012, the price did drop back down to 55 cents for a brief time.
+Well, sort of—it was a buy-one-get-one deal.

 Whopper or Big Mac?

-This seems to be the primary question that American burger aficionados are most inclined to argue about, simply because they’re the most popular burgers at their respective franchises.
-But in actuality, it’s really not comparing apples to apples.
-The Whopper, with its quarter-pound patty, is actually much more similar to a 1997 addition to the McDonald’s menu, the Big N’ Tasty.
-Meanwhile, Burger King introduced a burger with two patties called “the Big King,” also in 1997.
-Despite those not-so-veiled attempts to recreate the competition’s signature sandwich, the primary rivalry between the Whopper and the Mac remains.
-Check out more facts you never knew about the McDonald’s Big Mac.
+This seems to be the primary question that American burger aficionados are most inclined to argue about, simply because these are the two most popular burgers at their respective franchises.
+But in actuality, it's not an apples to apples comparison.
+The Whopper, with its quarter-pound patty, is actually much more similar to a McDonald's Big N' Tasty, a 1997 addition.
+Burger King had introduced a Big Mac equivalent with two patties called "the Big King," also in 1997.
+Despite each brand's not-so-veiled attempts to recreate the competitor's signature sandwich, the primary rivalry between the Whopper and the Mac continues to this day.
+Check out more facts you never knew about the McDonald's Big Mac.

 There was an "Angry" version at one point

-In 2009, Burger King released a limited-edition burger called the “Angry Whopper.”
-In addition to all of the usual Whopper components, this burger also had spicy crispy onions, pepper jack cheese, jalapeños, and a “spicy angry sauce.”
-Some consumers, though, thought that it wasn’t spicy enough to merit the “angry” descriptor.
-But that didn’t stop BK from releasing a follow-up in 2016, the “Angriest Burger,” with a red-tinged, hot sauce-infused bun.
+In 2009, Burger King released a limited-edition burger called the "Angry Whopper."
+In addition to all of the usual Whopper components, this burger also had spicy crispy onions, pepper jack cheese, jalapeños, and a spicy "angry sauce."
+Some consumers thought that it wasn't spicy enough to merit the "angry" descriptor, but that didn't stop BK from releasing a follow-up: The "Angriest Burger," with a red-tinged, hot sauce-infused bun, was introduced in 2016.

 The Whopper Jr. was a happy accident